swift19/swift19/README.md

-## Ciao! 👋 I am j0131n a developer from the 🇵🇭
+## Ciao! 👋 I am Gee-jay a developer from the 🇵🇭

 * :computer: Web Developer
+* :robot: Tech Enthusiast
 * :hammer: Rig Building Hobbyist
-* :robot: Tech Enthusiast

 ## Technologies that I am familiar with/use in a day-to-day basis